Qumulo/docs/administrator-guide/network-multitenancy/partitioning-cluster-into-tenants.md

 ```

 #### Unassigning a Single Network from a Tenant
 To unassign a single network from a tenant, clear _the tenant that belongs to the network_.
-Use the `qq network_mod_network` command and specify the network and the `--clear-tenant-id` flag.
+Run the `qq network_mod_network` command and specify the network and the `--clear-tenant-id` flag.

 {% capture unassignNetwork %}{{page.varUnassignNetwork}}{% endcapture %}
 {% include note.html content=unassignNetwork %}